rishithaminol/newclassic/README.md

 # New Classic Theme

 New classic theme is inspired by gedit and Pluma editors.
-Mainly this was developped for C programming language.
+Mainly this was developped for C programming language syntax highlighting.

 ## Supported Languages